NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 # Consuming packages from authenticated feeds

-In addition to the nuget.org [public feeds](https://api.nuget.org/v3/index.json), the NuGet clients have the ability to interact with file feeds and private http feeds.
+In addition to the nuget.org [public feed](https://api.nuget.org/v3/index.json), NuGet clients have the ability to interact with file feeds and private http feeds.

 To authenticate with private http feeds, the 2 approaches are: